Guidebook iI: Navigating Relational Challenges

 Have courage to speak out

 As Group Guide, you need to support the right for your members to hold different perspectives.
 This takes courage, as well as an ability to step back and reflect what you are hearing.
 Often you will need to listen to the subtext of the conversation and draw that out.
 It is possible to walk that line gently but boldly.

 Ask for help

 If relational dynamics are breaking down in your group, ask for help.
-Approach a trusted elder for their insight into the challenge and, if necessary, seek mediation for situations that appear unresolvable.
+Approach a trusted Pastor or Elder for their insight into the challenge and, if necessary, seek mediation for situations that appear unresolvable.

 MORE LIKE THIS